ndvanforeest/multi_language_stories/README.md

 The source_files directory contains the source files.
 Each source file contains one story.
 A file consists of sets of lines, separated by ampersands (&), the first line of a set is Dutch, the second English, the third is Turkish.
 The last line of a set ends with a double slash (\\\\).

 The python file `make_docs.py` processes the source files into latex files, that in turn are processed (by a call to  pdf_latex) into pdf files.
+The other python file `test_single_source_file.tex` allows to test single source files and various ways of formatting.

 The pdf files speak for themselves, I guess.